port-labs/port-docs/docs/customize-pages-dashboards-and-plugins/widgets/embedded-url/authentication.md

 **Troubleshooting**

 - "_Okta 400 Bad Request_"
-  - Check that you used the correct authorizationUrl & clientId;
+  - Check that you used the correct authorizationUrl & clientId.
   - Check that your application is activated.
 - "_Okta 400 Bad Request displayed.
 Your request resulted in an error.
 The 'redirect_uri' parameter must be a Login redirect URI in the client app settings_".
   - Make sure you entered https://app.getport.io as a Sign-in redirect URI for your application as mentioned in the steps above.